-- Academic Ability Academic ability will be tested by means of the appropriate entrance examination.
+- Pupil Suitability Suitability will be tested by means of the appropriate entrance examination.
 Bursary funds are limited and those judged likely to gain most from the educational provision will be given priority.
 A contribution to the extra-curricular programme will be expected.
 Each pupil to whom support is offered must, in the opinion of the Head, be likely to make sound academic progress following admission, possess the potential to develop the quality of her work, and be willing to participate in the wider, extra-curricular activities.
 Applicants must meet the School's normal academic requirements.
 Previous school reports will be consulted for evidence of good behaviour and a written reference will be requested. - Financial Limitations Each case is assessed on its own merits and awards are made accordingly, subject to the School's ability to fund these within the context of what is viable within its overall budget.
 It is recognised that judgements about what sacrifices a family should make to pay school fees will be personal.
 However, the School has a duty to ensure that all bursary grants are well-focused and so, as well as current earnings, other factors which will be considered in determining the necessary level of grant.
-These will include: - o the ability to improve the financial position or earning power of the family.
-For example, where there are two partners, both would be expected to be employed unless one is prevented from doing so through incapacity, the need to care for children under school age or other dependants, or the requirements of his/her partner's work - o opportunities to release any capital.
-Significant capital savings and investments would be expected to be used for the payment of school fees, as would equity values in houses - o in cases of separation, the contribution made by the absent parent - contribution to household costs by other family members, any adults unrelated to the child or by outside sources - where fees are being paid to Farnborough Hill and other schools the School's grant will take into account all these outgoings.
-However, the school will not award a bursary if a sibling is at another independent school and not in receipt of a bursary - o acknowledging that others might have a different view, the School considers that the following would not normally be consistent with the receipt of a bursary: - frequent or expensive holidays or attendance by pupils on school foreign trips - new, luxury or superfluous cars - investment in significant home improvements - a second property / land holdings
+These will include: - The ability to improve the financial position or earning power of the family.
+For example, where there are two partners, both would be expected to be employed unless one is prevented from doing so through incapacity, the need to care for children under school age or other dependants, or the requirements of his/her partner's work. - Opportunities to release any capital.
+Significant capital savings and investments would be expected to be used for the payment of school fees, as would equity values in houses. - In cases of separation, the contribution made by the absent parent. - Contribution to household costs by other family members, any adults unrelated to the child or by outside sources. - Where fees are being paid to Farnborough Hill and other schools the School's grant will take into account all these outgoings.
+However, the school will not award a bursary if a sibling is at another independent school and not in receipt of a bursary.

+- Acknowledging that others might have a different view, the School considers that the following would not normally be consistent with the receipt of a bursary: - Frequent or expensive holidays. - New, luxury or superfluous cars. - Investment in significant home improvements.